 Let’s look at sustainable ways to get your old undergarments out of the way.

-If you don’t know what to do with old underwear and bras, donating them is a great idea.
-You may be thinking - is it possible to donate underwear?
+Donating them is a great idea if you don’t know what to do with old underwear and bras.
+You may be thinking - "can you donate underwear?"
 Well, the answer is yes.
-If you have a new or old pair of underwear that you haven’t used in a long time and remain in good condition, you can donate them.
-All you need to do is wash, package, and send them to a designated organization.
-Here are some organizations where you can donate underwear.
+You can donate if you have a new or old pair of underwear that you haven’t used in a long time and remain in good condition.

-I Support the Girls is a non-profit organization that accepts used underwear, bras, and menstrual products and distributes them to women in need.
-The organization has different locations across the US.
+I Support the Girls is a non-profit organization that accepts lightly used underwear, bras, and menstrual products and distributes them to women in need.
+I Support the Girls collects from different locations across the US.
 You can also mail them your used pair of underwear.

 Free the Girls allows you to be part of a great mission that seeks to provide true freedom for women involved in sex trafficking.
 You can drop off unused bras at their drop-off locations or mail your garments to them.

-With this North Face initiative, you can ensure that your old clothes, old underwear, and shoes don’t end up in landfills.
+With this North Face initiative, you can ensure your old clothes, underwear, and shoes don’t end up in landfills.

 You can check with local homeless shelters willing to accept old or never-worn underwear.